hashicorp/terraform-provider-kubernetes-alpha/examples/terraform-operator/README.md

-# terraform-k8s-module
+# terraform-operator-module

-A Terraform module for managing the HashiCorp Terraform-k8s operator with the Kubernetes and Kubernetes-alpha providers.
+A Terraform module for managing the HashiCorp [terraform-k8s operator](https://github.com/hashicorp/terraform-k8s) with the Kubernetes and Kubernetes-alpha providers.

 ## Usage
 ```